ravichaudhary111/Snakegame/README.md

 ### Snake Game
-It is one of my childhood game in keypad mobile.
+It is one of my childhood games on a keypad mobile.
-Snake eat the food when it head location match with food location and each time snake size incress.

-when snake head touch the broder or his body,game end.
+Snake eat the food when its head location match with the food location and each time snake size increases. when snakehead touches the border or his body, the game end.

 we can restart the game by touching any key.
-If Score is greter than the Hiscore than score value transfer in Hiscore.
+If Score is greater than the Hiscore then score value transfer in Hiscore.

 ## Acknowledgements